AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 After you have defined the metric and how you want to analyze it, you can select the perspective you want to use.

-Just above the report visualization is a drop-down of perspective settings.
+Just above the report visualization is a dropdown of perspective settings.

 For more details on Perspectives, click [here](../#perspectives).